Jul 22, 2022

 • You need to expand to web.
 If you already have a native mobile app or/and a desktop application and want to make it easier for your customers/clients to access your services online on any device, consider adding a web app.

 As you can see, the choice between website or web application depends primarily on the purpose of the system and your goals.
 These options are usually not interchangeable.
-And a website is not exactly a more affordable form of a web app.
+And even though they have a lot in common, a website is not a more affordable form of a web app.

 Get your web project started with Digiteum